Academic Catalog

 • Be aware of Florida’s excess hours policy and how excess hours may impact tuition cost

-• Some transfer options will require more than 60 credits at LSSC in order to complete all prerequisites
+• Some bachelor's degrees may require more than 60 credits at LSSC in order to complete all prerequisites

 Foreign Language